The Future of 219 Provencher and 212 Dumoulin

 [originally posted in French] - A symbol of stability and...

-9 months agoadaptation in a world that often changes while forgetting its past.
+about 2 years agoadaptation in a world that often changes while forgetting its past.
 Just as Winnipeg did when its City Hall was demolished to make way for a new building, which will probably be demolished one day for the same reasons?
 You can see the consequences when you compare yourself to Toronto, which has kept its original city hall.
 Different function, but still there for a sense of continuity.

 In Saint-Boniface, the town hall and the 3 other buildings in our town center’s civic square are part of our daily lives.
 Its functions change over the years, but its importance and unifying...
 Continue reading